TheCsr/Movie-Recommendation-System-Using-Machine-Learning/README.md

 # Movie-Recommendation-System-Using-Machine-Learning
-Movie Recommender Wen App Using Machine Learning and Django
+Movie Recommender Web App Using Machine Learning and Django